Do you want a branded website that differentiates your business, performs well on search engines, and converts visitors?

 They take people where they want to go.

-Your website visitors arrive at your site for a reason.
-They’re looking for something.
+Your website visitors usually arrive at your site because they’re looking for something.
 What is it?
 Think about what it might be and make sure they can find it when they get there.

 It’s Not About You

 Your target audience should be the focus of your website.
-What are their desires, needs, or knowledge gaps you can address in your website messaging?
+What are the desires, needs, or knowledge gaps you can address in your website messaging?

 What do you want a visitor to do when they land on the site?
 Do you want them to download a free giveaway?
 Request a quote?
 Whatever it is, the home page (or landing page) should prompt the visitor to do it.

-When someone lands on your site, you have their attention, but not for long.
+Remember, when someone lands on your site, you only have their attention for a few seconds.
 Your message must be clear, concise, and compel them to take a specific action.
-This could be an invitation to schedule a free consultation or to simply leave a comment on a blog post.

-The action should also take them one step closer to becoming a customer.
-Even a small step can make a big difference.
-Otherwise, they will leave and when they do, it’s unlikely they will ever come back
+The action should lead them one step closer to becoming a customer.
+Even a tiny action can make a big difference.
+Otherwise, they will leave, and when they do, it’s unlikely they will ever come back.

 Roughly 88% of consumers visit a company’s website to research them before they buy.
-Most of your site’s visitors are there to get a feel for your business, not to make a purchase.
-This is why creating a customer journey is so important to your website’s success.
+Most of your site’s visitors are there to get a feel for your business, not to make a purchase, which is why creating a customer journey is so valuable.

 Brand Values, Purpose, and Promise